By Rowan Clifford

 The goose ain’t going to lay golden eggs forever unless it’s nurtured, so maybe now is the time to take action and invest.

-I’m talking about things like occupancy rate, average price per night, yearly revenue, etc.
+I’m talking about things like occupancy rate, the average price per night, yearly revenue, etc.

 Digging into these metrics can give you clues about areas that can be improved upon to increase overall profits.